wisonye/c-utils/README.md

 </br>

-#### A-7.1 NULL ended style, no need to pass the total number of rest params as
+#### A-7.1 NULL ended style

-the first parameter
+You don't need to pass the total number of rest params as the first parameter anymore

 ```c
 int add_numbers_2(int first_number, ...) {